The Highway, London

-The Highway, part of which was formerly known as the Ratcliffe Highway, is a road in the London Borough of Tower Hamlets, in the East End of London.
+The Highway, formerly known as the Ratcliffe Highway, is a road in the London Borough of Tower Hamlets, in the East End of London.
 The route dates back to Roman times.
 In the 19th century it had a reputation for vice and crime and was the location of the Ratcliff Highway murders.
 Prior to a renaming programme of 1937, different parts of the route had different names depending on what district they were in.

-The name "Ratcliffe" literally means "red cliff", referring to the red sandstone cliffs which descended from the plateau on which the road was situated down to the Wapping Marshes to the south.

 Location

 The Highway runs west–east from the eastern edge of London's financial district, the City of London, to Limehouse.
 It runs parallel to and south of Commercial Road, the Docklands Light Railway and Cable Street, and connects East Smithfield (the street) and the Limehouse Link tunnel.

 Prior to the London County Council renaming programme of 1937, different parts of the route had different names depending on what district they were in.
 From west to east these ran: St. George's Street East, High Street (Shadwell), Cock Hill, and Broad Street.
 The whole of the central area of The Highway was named after St. George in the East church and the parish of St. George in the East.